-Device type Description Android devices with a work profile and KNOX Workspace devices By default, Android devices that have a work profile or use KNOX Workspace use your organization's VPN or work Wi-Fi network to send and receive work data only when BlackBerry Secure Connect Plus is not enabled.

-Device type Description Windows and macOS devices, and Android devices with the MDM controls activation type Windows and macOS devices and Android devices with the MDM controls activation type your organization's VPN or work Wi-Fi network to send and receive work data.
+Device type Description Android Enterprise devices and Knox Workspace devices By default, Android Enterprise and Knox Workspace devices use your organization's VPN or work Wi-Fi network to send and receive work data only when BlackBerry Secure Connect Plus is not enabled.
+Windows and macOS devices, and Android devices with the MDM controls activation type Windows and macOS devices and Android devices with the MDM controls activation type your organization's VPN or work Wi-Fi network to send and receive work data.
 To use your organization's VPN, Android device users must manually configure a VPN profile on their devices. iOS iOS devices use your organization's VPN or work Wi-Fi network to send and receive Exchange ActiveSync data if the BlackBerry Secure Gateway is not enabled.
 All other work data uses your organization's VPN or work Wi-Fi network.
 BlackBerry 10 BlackBerry 10 devices use your organization's VPN or work Wi- Fi network to send and receive work data when this is the most direct, cost-efficient route available.
 BlackBerry 10 devices use only VPN and Wi-Fi profiles configured by you, not by the user, when accessing work data.
-BlackBerry OS BlackBerry OS (version 5.0 to 7.1) devices use your organization's VPN or work Wi-Fi network to send and receive all email, organizer, and app data updates when this is the most direct, cost-efficient route available.